Skip to content

 Delete Workspace

-The system will not immediately clean up data and configurations but will retain them for seven days as a buffer to prevent unnecessary trouble caused by accidental deletions.
+The system will not immediately clean up data and configurations but will retain them for seven days as a buffer to avoid unnecessary complications caused by accidental deletions.

 Feedback